joshuamkite/csharp-api-angular-frontend/README.md

 ## Technical Task 2: Single Page Website

-The frontend Angular application allows users to interact with all API methods:
+The frontend Angular application allows users to interact with all specified API methods:

 - Form for adding new loans
 - Display of all loans
 - Search functionality by Borrower Name and LoanID
-- Delete functionality for loans
+- Delete functionality for individual loans

 ### Implemented Bonus Features:
 - Tech Stack: Angular